-The first week of April was National Public Health Week, an opportunity to recognize all the contributions public health makes to communities across our country and highlight issues that are important to improving our nation.
+April 6-12, 2015, is National Public Health Week this year, an opportunity to recognize all the contributions public health makes to communities across our country and focus on issues that are important to improving the health of our nation.

 Here are just some of the ways public health touches our lives everyday...